Waverley (NSW)

 Waverley demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Waverley is notably higher than broader benchmarks.
-Among residents aged 15+, 59.2% hold university qualifications compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees are the most common at 38.9%, followed by postgraduate qualifications (16.6%) and graduate diplomas (3.7%).
+Waverley's educational attainment exceeds national averages.
+Among residents aged 15 and above, 59.2% hold university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
+This high level of attainment is led by bachelor degrees at 38.9%, followed by postgraduate qualifications (16.6%) and graduate diplomas (3.7%).
 Vocational pathways account for 20.8% of qualifications, with advanced diplomas at 10.2% and certificates at 10.6%.

 Frequently Asked Questions - Education